Lux Christian Academy: Policies & Handbook

 Investigation: The school administration will conduct a thorough investigation into the behavior or actions leading to the consideration of expulsion.

-Parental Notification: Parents or guardians will be notified of the situation and given an opportunity to
+Parental Notification: Parents or guardians will be notified of the situation and given an opportunity todiscuss the matter with school officials.

 Decision: The final decision regarding expulsion will be made by the school administration.
 Parents or